haozhestat/ECW/01_intro/vim-latex.md

 - Download the latest version of vim-latex at [http://sourceforge.net/projects/vim-latex/files/snapshots/](http://sourceforge.net/projects/vim-latex/files/snapshots/)
 - Extract the archives into your ```~/.vim``` folder.

-The easy way - installing via Bundle :thumbsup:
+The easy way - installing via Vundle :thumbsup:
 - Add this to your .vimrc in the Vundle section: ```Bundle 'git://git.code.sf.net/p/vim-latex/vim-latex'```
 - You may not understand this yet, but don't worry, we'll get to it in later meetings.